CiiDub/scripting_tricks/readme.md

 	- __man_bb__
 	`man < cmd > | col -b | bbedit --view-top -m "UNIX man page"`
 	Executing this will open a Unix man page in a separate BBEdit window with the language set to UNIX man page.
 	My normal color scheme is a dark blue, I have the the Unix Man page language (doc type) set to the standard black and white.
 If I were really hip it would be yellow with black text.
+	I think a lot of folks would like this as addition to their .bashrc, I added it as a function to Fishshell.

 	- __cd_pwd__
 	`cd < '/Users/chris/' >; PWD`